mjhm/lodash-match-pattern/README.md

     """
 ```

 Unfortunately, deep matching of exact JSON patterns creates over-specified and brittle feature tests.
-In practice such deep matches are only useful in small isolated feature tests and occasional unit tests.
+In practice such deep matches are only occasionally useful.
 Just for example, suppose you wanted to match the exact `createDate` of the above user.
-Then you might need to do some complex mocking of the database to spoof a testable exact value.
+Then you'd need to do some complex mocking of the database to spoof a testable exact value.
 But the good news is that we don't really care about the exact date, and we can trust that the database generated it correctly.
 All we really care about is that the date looks like a date.
 To solve this and other over-specification problems `lodash-match-pattern` enables a rich and extensible facility for data type checking.

 ## Matching property types

-The main point here is is that there's a bucket full of `_.isXxxx` matchers available to check property types, and if those aren't enough you can match by regex as well.
-All you need to do is slug in the pattern matching function (or regex) and that function will be applied to the candidate value.
+There's a bucket full of `_.isXxxx` matchers available to check property types, and if those aren't enough, you can match by regex as well.
+All you need to do is slug in the pattern matching function (or regex) and that function will be applied to the candidate value. *[[code](https://github.com/Originate/lodash-match-pattern/blob/jm20160625/examples/example1/features/basic.feature#L34)]*

 ```javascript
 {